 CVE-2026-27130

-Dokploy is a free PaaS that has OS command injection vulnerability through the appName parameter in versions 0.26.6 and below.
-The issues stem from inadequate input sanitization, lack of schema validation, and direct shell interpolation.
+Dokploy version 0.26.6 and below has an OS command injection vulnerability through the appName parameter due to inadequate input sanitization and shell interpolation.

 Risk Assessment